 - It's a "while" ability, which means it tells you when it triggers and that you can do it one time during that window.
 You can't keep spending defense tokens to keep rerolling dice.

 - Spending a defense token works the same way as when you use it defensively - a green (readied) defense token turns to red (exhausted), a red defense token is discarded.

-- Vader's ability works during the spend/modify step, so don't forget to use any effects that add dice (such as Concentrate Fire) prior to using Vader's ability - you can reroll any added dice that turn up blank (as well as your initial volley), which is quite helpful.
+- Vader's ability works during the Resolve Attack Effects step, so don't forget to use any effects that add dice (such as concentrate fire) prior to using Vader's ability - you can reroll any added dice that turn up blank (as well as your initial volley), which is quite helpful.

 |It helps if you announce clearly when you're using Vader's ability.|

 Given the ubiquity of other dice rerolling tech, most commonly Leading Shots and Ordnance Experts, Vader is especially handy for ships that either can't take those upgrades but want the dice fixing or would like to equip something else in that slot instead to further increase their offensive output without having to sacrifice attack reliability to do so.

 So with all that said, what exactly should one be looking for in a ship that Vader wants to run?

 The first thing to look for is expendable defense tokens.
 By this I mean preferably 4 defense tokens total but at the very least your standard 3 with two of them being the same type.
 Contain tokens are generally the easiest to spend for this, but circumstances can make other types more or less appealing.